 Intellectual Property, Intangible Assets, and Accountable Entity Website

 Any intellectual property or intangible assets created as a result of the Program should be disposed of in a manner that will further the objectives of the Compact or sustain the results of the Program.
 Intangible assets are defined as any assets that are not physical in nature.
 Intellectual property includes, but is not limited to, patents, trademarks, copyrights, business methodologies, software, cadastral mappings, photos, studies, designs, reports, surveys, and other data.
 To the extent possible, intellectual property should remain with the Government or in the public domain and not be sold or donated to third parties that may use it for private financial gain.
 MCC must be given, upon its request, rights to use any intellectual property useful to it.

 The Government will maintain and update the Accountable Entity website until the Closure Date and fund the hosting of the website for a minimum of 12 months following the Closure Date.
-The Accountable Entity should work with MCC to take a snapshot (i.e. capture and permanently record) of the Accountable Entity website and provide this snapshot to MCC for its records.
-The snapshot should be taken the final month before it is shut down and should follow the U.S. National Archives and Records Administration’s guidelines for the transfer of permanent electronic records.
-More information is available at http://www.archives.gov/records-mgmt/policy/transfer-guidance.html.
+The Accountable Entity should work with MCC to take a snapshot (i.e. capture and permanently record) of the Accountable Entity website in the final month before it is shut down and provide this snapshot to MCC for its records.

 Cash in Permitted Accounts